 - Serum ferritin value less than 15 mg/dL

-- Serum iron (concentration of transport iron in the blood) less than 60 mg/dL
+- Serum iron (concentration of iron transportation in the blood) less than 60 mg/dL

 Iron deficiency can lead to iron-deficiency anemia.
-This occurs when in addition to a lack of ferritin and serum iron there is also a decrease in hemoglobin levels (values less than 12 gr/dL for women and 14 for men).
+This occurs when, in addition to a lack of ferritin and serum iron, there is also a decrease in haemoglobin levels (values less than 12 gr/dL for women and 14 for men).

 Anemia is a very frequent complication in patients suffering from oncological pathologies, both at the time of diagnosis and during therapeutic treatment.
 The ECAS (European Cancer Anemia Survey) investigated the prevalence, incidence and treatment of anemia in cancer patients.
 It was observed that 39% of patients had anemia at the time of diagnosis, while 67% developed it during chemotherapy.
 The cause of anemia in these patients is multifactorial and for many of them the dominant mechanism is iron deficiency.

-Intravenous administration is more effective than oral therapy and it increases iron and hemoglobin levels more rapidly.
-This method too may cause some side effects such as nausea, vomiting, itching, headaches, myalgia and chest/back pain.
+Intravenous administration is more effective than oral therapy and it increases iron and haemoglobin levels more rapidly.
+This method may cause some side effects such as nausea, vomiting, itching, headaches, myalgia and chest/back pain.

-The doctor is the one who will determine whether drug therapy is necessary and, if so, the appropriate route of administration.
+The doctor will determine whether drug therapy is necessary and, if so, the appropriate route of administration.
 Keep in mind that proper nutrition can have a positive effect by increasing iron intake and absorption.
-Proper nutrition does not substitute for prescribed drug therapy but can effectively integrate it.
+Proper nutrition does not substitute prescribed drug therapy but can effectively integrate it.

-The iron present in the body comes from the dietary intake, which allows to maintain a balance between absorption and daily losses.
-After the iron has been absorbed by the intestine, it is distributed to various body compartments for synthesis, storage and transport processes.
+The iron in our body comes from dietary intake, which allows us to maintain a balance between absorption and daily losses.
+After iron has been absorbed by the intestine, it is distributed to various body compartments for synthesis, storage and transport processes.
 Since it is not possible to control its elimination, the amount of iron in the body is regulated by controlling its absorption.
-About 1-2 mg of iron per day are lost by skin, gastrointestinal tract and genitourinary tract mucosae exfoliation.
+About 1-2 mg of iron per day is lost by skin, gastrointestinal tract and genitourinary tract mucosae exfoliation.

-Iron is present in a great many foods, but the amount of iron that can actually be absorbed and utilized varies according to its source.
+Iron is present in many foods, but the amount of iron that can actually be absorbed and utilized varies according to its source.
 There are two forms of food iron:

-- NON-HEME IRON, also called “vegetal iron”, can scarcely be absorbed by the organism; it makes up about 60% of the iron in animal tissues and the totality of the iron found in plant foods.
+- NON-HEME IRON, also called “vegetal iron”, is hardly absorbed by the organism; it makes up about 60% of the iron in animal tissues and the total amount of iron found in plant foods.
 The amount of iron that can be absorbed from plants is less than 5% owing to the presence of substances that interfere with the utilization of mineral salts (especially tannins and phytates).
 This percentage rises to 10-20% if certain substances are present that positively affect absorption as described below.
 As a result, the absorption of non-heme iron is strongly influenced by the rest of the diet.